-Somatics is a field within bodywork and movement studies which emphasizes internal physical perception and experience (Wikipedia)
+Somatics is a field within bodywork and movement studies that emphasizes internal physical perception and experience.

 In the 1970s, American philosopher and movement therapist Thomas Hanna introduced the term „Somatics“ to describe these related practices collectively.

-I strongly believe that this approach is directly relevant for rope bottoming practice.
-If we choose to attend to what is happening in our bodies, this internal awareness offers a profound potential for change, learning and transformation we want to make for ourselves, leaving behind our inhibitions, trusting ourselves to accommodate the pleasure and intensity of the experience with our whole being.
+I strongly believe that this approach is directly relevant to the rope bottoming practice.
+If we choose to attend to what is happening in our bodies, this internal awareness offers a profound potential for growth, learning, and transformation we want to make for ourselves, leaving behind our inhibitions, and trusting ourselves to accommodate the pleasure and intensity of the experience with our whole being.